BradyRyun/StockChecker/README.md

 **Stocks to Purchase:** (If lower than distribution average and is a high performer) <br />

 **Goals for the Project**
--Send email notifications
+- Send email notifications
--Create GUI
+- Create GUI
--Host on a Heroku web server and run task at the beginning of the trading day and at the end.
+- Host on a Heroku web server and run task at the beginning of the trading day and at the end.
--Write information to CSV file
+- Write information to CSV file